renierht/Kosmulator/README.md

 		# If you want to test your model against multiple observations.
 If the list contains multiple entries
 		# the MCMC simulation will combine their likelihoods and minimized the combined likelihood.

+## Multiprocessing runs:
+With MPI:                      mpiexec -n num_cores python Kosmulator.py --OUTPUT_SUFFIX="Your project name" --latex_enabled=True --overwrite=True --plot_table=True
+With python multiprocessing:   python Kosmulator.py --OUTPUT_SUFFIX="Your project name" --num_cores=num_cores --latex_enabled=True --overwrite=True --plot_table=True
+Using nohup to close terminal: nohup mpiexec -n num_cores python Kosmulator.py --OUTPUT_SUFFIX="Your project name" --latex_enabled=True --overwrite=True --plot_table=True > model_name.log 2>&1 &

+--OUTPUT_SUFFIX: The name under which the folder will be created:
+--latex_enabled: Flag to switch latex usages for the Plots on and off
+--overwrite:     Flag to overwrite previosuly saved chain or use the original (usefull for making new plots from existing chains)
+--plot_table:    Flag to enable or disable plotting the table with the calculated parameter values on the corner plot
+--num_cores:     The amount of cores that you want to use on you system.
+If num_cores=1, then the simulation will run in series.

 ## LaTeX Dependencies for Plot Rendering
 Kosmulator uses Matplotlib's LaTeX rendering to generate high-quality formatted plots.
 If you encounter an error such as:
 ---RuntimeError: latex was not able to process the following string: ...